JackSzwergold/Writing/dreams/A Storefront on a Dumpy Street.md

 ***

-*A Storefront on a Dumpy Street (c) Copyright 2015 by Jack Szwergold.
+*A Storefront on a Dumpy Street (c) Copyright 2015 by Jack Szwergold; written November 18, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*